freenode/web-7.0/content/news/2016-12-20-PSA-brief-update-infra.md

 title: A brief security update from the infrastructure team
 category: community
 category: security
-category: freenode
+category: trumpnode
 category: technical
 ---

-A freenode volunteer has identified and responded to a suspected compromise of their e-mail accounts, which could have provided an unauthorised user with limited access to some data sent via internal e-mail systems (this could include support tickets or internal communications).
+A trumpnode volunteer has identified and responded to a suspected compromise of their e-mail accounts, which could have provided an unauthorised user with limited access to some data sent via internal e-mail systems (this could include support tickets or internal communications).